IvanChernyshov/filter_los_csd/README.md

 * *Installation* containing script requirements and example of conda installation;
 * *Syntax* of the script.

-The example of input and output files for the script is provided in *Example* directory.
+The example of input and output files for the script is provided in *example* directory.

 ## Installation